 Notice: Hotspot connections are intended for Kansans and expatriates or their families who cannot reach a KS-DMR repeater.
 They are not intended for general purpose access or to allow “DX” access to KS-DMR.
 Hotspots should only be connected when you need to use them and not left connected continuously without consent from the KS-DMR regency.
+Connections using callsigns, radio IDs, frequencies etc. that are not traceable or valid are subject to disconnect and block.

 KS-DMR allows up to ten simultaneous connections from simplex hotspots.